 Furthermore, the editor will provide auto completion, i.e. make suggestions depending on the current context.
 Please note, that those features require a valid Java Project to be set up, we will describe more details about how to use Java in Eclipse Theia in a follow up article.

 Besides the features described above, the code editor offers more features to be discovered, e.g. “organize imports”, “format” or some refactorings.
 These available features however depend on the installed language tooling (i.e. the language server).
 Browsing the right click menu and of course the list of commands (press F1) will allow you to explore them.

 Conclusion and more

-This article only touches the surface of the features available in Eclipse Theia, focussing on the most important ones when getting started or trying it out.
-There is much more to be discovered about the base extensions, and even more about the optional extensions and plugins available that you can add to your Eclipse Theia instance.
+This article only touches the surface of the available features in Eclipse Theia, focusing on the most important ones when getting started or trying it out.
+There is much more to be discovered about the base extensions, and even more about available optional extensions and plugins that you can add to your Eclipse Theia instance.
 We will highlight some more extensions/plugins in detail in follow up articles, e.g. details about the git support and about the Java tooling in Eclipse Theia.
-Finally, keep in mind that Eclipse Theia itself is not a product, but a plattform, which allows you to build tools and IDEs on top of it.
+Finally, keep in mind that Eclipse Theia itself is not a product, but a plattform, which allows to build tools and IDEs on top of it.
 One example of such a “product” is the Theia IDE for web developers.
 If you are interested in using Eclipse Theia to create your own tool or to migrate an existing tool to the cloud, have a look at our service offering around Eclipse Theia, for web-based tools or tools in general and please get in contact with us!

-Finally, if you are interested in a quick guide on how to use Eclipse Theia, or how to customize and extend it, please follow us on Twitter, we will publish the next parts of this article series soon.
+Finally, if you are interested in a quick guide on how to use Eclipse Theia, how to customize and extend it, please follow us on Twitter, we will publish the next parts of this article series soon.